dpineda6988/python-challenge/README.md

 **PyBank**, is a Python script that analyzes a financial dataset in the form of a .csv file ('budget_data.csv') and outputs the following:
 * Total number of months in the dataset
 * Net total amount of 'Profit/Losses' over the entire period of the dataset
-* Average monnth-to-month in 'Profit/Losses' over the entire period of the dataset
+* Average month-to-month 'Profit/Losses' over the entire period of the dataset
 * The month with the greatest increase in profits and its amount
-* The month wit hthe greatest decrease in profits and its amount
+* The month with the greatest decrease in profits and its amount

-These metrics are printed to the terminal and also written into a .txt file ('analysis_results.txt).
+These metrics are printed to the terminal and also written into a .txt file ('analysis_results.txt) in a folder titled 'analysis'.

 **PyPoll** is a Python script that analyzes a dataset of poll data in a .csv file ('election_data.csv') and calculates the following:
 * Total number of votes cast